Cannabis is a tricky business.

 In a survey of cannabis business employees, 30% said the company they worked for was owned entirely by women, while 57% said their company was at least half owned by women.

 Before you get in on the action, it’s important to do your research and know what kinds of jobs are available in the industry.
 On the retail side of the business, there’s need for store managers, cannabis sales reps, and dispensary owners.
 Other important jobs allow you to get your hands dirty, such as grow masters, extraction technicians, and bud trimmers.
 With an increasing amount of cannabis restaurants and cafes, edibles chefs are also in high demand.
 There are also a number of Cannabis degrees, courses and certifications you can take to up your skills.
+Note: We highly recommend a degree in business administration or if you’re short on time, you might consider choosing an accredited Online MBA degree to truly stand out among other job candidates.
+Another popular option includes free business courses online to polish up on your skills or simply a self paced online college course.

 Cannabis can be a tricky business—but it’s also full of opportunity.
 Some of the top jobs that you can look for in the marijuana industry today include: